omsoni9925/MERN-containerization/README.md

 ## Project Overview

-This is a simple MERN app that runs on Docker containers using Docker Compose.
-The goal is to showcase how to containerize each layer of the MERN stack and manage dependencies and networking using Docker Compose.
+This project demonstrates how to containerize a MERN application using Docker Compose, utilizing a custom bridge network (`mern_network`) to allow seamless communication between the services and persistent storage for MongoDB.

-### Components
+### Services

-1. **MongoDB** - The database.
+1. **MongoDB** - NoSQL database service, data is persisted locally using Docker volumes.
-2. **Express.js (Node.js)** - Backend service.
-3. **React.js** - Frontend service.
+2. **Backend (Express.js)** - Node.js backend that connects to MongoDB and serves API endpoints.
+3. **Frontend (React.js)** - A React app that consumes the backend APIs.

 ## Technologies Used

-- **MongoDB** - NoSQL database for data storage.
+- **MongoDB** - NoSQL database.
-- **Express.js** - Backend framework for building APIs.
+- **Express.js (Node.js)** - Backend framework.
-- **React.js** - Frontend framework for building the user interface.
+- **React.js** - Frontend framework.
-- **Node.js** - Server-side JavaScript runtime.
-- **Docker** - For containerization.
+- **Docker** - Containerization platform.
-- **Docker Compose** - For multi-container orchestration.
+- **Docker Compose** - Tool for defining and running multi-container Docker applications.

 ## Setup Instructions

 ### Prerequisites

-- Ensure you have Docker and Docker Compose installed on your system.
+- Install Docker and Docker Compose on your system.

 ### Clone the Repository